Chapter 2 Using R to Do Data Analysis

 Creating and saving script files is one of the most important things you can do to keep your work organized.
 Doing so allows you to start an assignment, save your work, and come back to it some other time without having to start over.
 It’s also a good way to have access to any previously used commands or techniques that might be useful to you in the future.
 For instance, you might be working on an assignment from this book several weeks down the road and realize that you could use something from the first couple of weeks of the semester to help you with the assignment.
 You can then open your earlier script files to find an example of the technique you need to use.
 It is probably the case that most people who use R rely on this type of recovery process–trying to remember how to do something, then looking back through earlier script files to find a useful example–at least until they have acquired a high level of expertise.
 In fact, the writing of this textbook relied on this approach a lot!

 The lower-right window includes a lot of useful options.
-The Plots tab probably is the most often used tab in the lower-right window.
-It is where graphs appear when you run commands to create them.
+The Plots tab is probably the most often used tab in the lower-right window.
+This is where graphs appear when you run commands to create them.
 This tab also provides options for exporting the graphs.
 The Files tab includes a list of all files in your working directory.
 This is where your script file can be found after you’ve saved it, as well as well as any R-generated files (e.g., data sets, graphs) you’ve saved.
 If you click on any of the files, they will open in the appropriate window.
-The Packages tab lists all installed packages (bundles of functions and objects you can use–more on this later) and can be used to install new packages and activate existing packages.
+The Packages tab lists all installed packages (usually bundles of R commands and data sets you can use–more on this later) and can be used to install new packages and activate existing packages.
 The Help tab is used to search for help with R commands and packages.
 It is worth noting that there is a lot of additional online help to be had with simple web searches.
 The Viewer tab is unlikely to be of much use to new R users.

 Before getting into the specific aspects of exactly how you tell R to do something, it is important to understand the relationship between you (the researcher), the data, and R. These connections may seem obvious to professors and experienced researchers, or to students who have had a couple of research-based courses, but they are not so obvious to a lot of students, especially those with relatively little experience.
 For many students, there is a black box element to the research process–they’re given some data and told what commands to use and how the results should be interpreted, but without really understanding the process that ties things together.
 Understanding how things fit together is important because it helps reduce user anxiety and facilitates somewhat deeper learning.